Flag of India and en-IN

 The currency used for the locale code en-IN is Indian Rupee.

-Currency information for India and en-IN locale
+Currency details for India and en-IN locale

 PropertyValue